osv-io/blog/_posts/2019-04-05-making-OSv-run-on-firecraker.md

 All in all I had to enhance OSv in following ways:
 * modify ACPI related logic to detect if it is present
 * modify relevant places (CPU detection, power off) that rely on ACPI to continue and use alternative mechanism if ACPI not present instead of aborting
-* modify pvpanic probing logic to skip is ACPI is not available
+* modify pvpanic probing logic to skip if ACPI not available

 ## Epilogue

-Tell what was most critical (boot) ad most labor intesive (virtio).
+With all changes implemented as described above OSv can boot on Firecracker.

 ```
 OSv v0.53.0-6-gc8395118